chrisbensen/micronaut/micronaut_example_parts/micronaut_example_parts.md

              fanEnabled: false
    ```

-1. Delete the existing src/main/resources/application-test.yml file so that you can run tests against the Autonomous database instance.
+1. Delete the existing `src/main/resources/application-test.yml` file, it isn't needed because we want to run tests against the Autonomous database instance.
    ```bash
    rm src/main/resources/application-test.yml
    ```

-1. Open `build.gradle` in the root of the project.
+1. There are three runtime dependencies the project has that need to be added to the Gradle build.
+Open `build.gradle` in the root of the project.
 In the `dependencies` block below the line ```runtimeOnly("com.oracle.database.jdbc:ojdbc8")``` add the following additional dependencies required to connect to Autonomous Database:
    ```
    runtimeOnly('com.oracle.database.security:oraclepki:19.7.0.0')
    runtimeOnly('com.oracle.database.security:osdt_cert:19.7.0.0')